 Reflect on your reactions to tense situations at work and compare them to those of managers and co-workers you admire.

 Prepare answers to interview questions that screen for soft skills, such as those about workplace experience in problem solving and collaboration.

 Ask current or past colleagues to evaluate your strengths and weaknesses.
 They may be able to offer insights you hadn't previously considered.

 Consider your strengths in relation to the job you want to apply for so you can be confident about the criteria you already fulfil and areas that you can develop on the job.

-How to acquire new skills:
+How to acquire new soft skills for finance jobs:

 Make a conscious effort to improve your soft skills every day – remember, they're attributes to develop, not innate qualities.